-Car insurance can cover damage caused by rodents, including chewed car cables, if you have comprehensive coverage in your policy.
-Some car policies don't protect against rodents that eat car wiring, so check with your insurance provider to make sure you're covered.
+Car insurance can provide coverage for damage caused by rodents, such as chewed car cables, if you have comprehensive coverage in your policy.
+Some car policies don't protect against rodents that eat car wiring, so it's important to check with your insurance provider to make sure you're covered.
 Damage caused by rats or other rodents chewing on car cables may be covered under the comprehensive coverage of your car insurance policy.
 Integral provides coverage for vandalism, theft, weather damage, fire damage, and damage caused by wild animals.

 You may expect comprehensive coverage to cover damage caused by hitting a larger animal such as a deer, but it also covers animals of all types and sizes, including rodents.
 A certified mechanic will need to confirm that the rodents caused the damage, but repairs to rodents chewing on your car's cables must be covered by a comprehensive claim.
 Read on to find out which insurance companies cover rodent damage to a car and how to best protect your car from pests in the future.
 If possible, try to take pictures inside your hood, or anywhere where rodents have nested, in case you need to file a claim later.
 Damage caused by rodents is generally not covered by homeowners or renters insurance, so you wouldn't be able to make a claim if rats damaged the wiring in your home either.